 Roof Tear Offs

 When a roof can no longer be repaired, homeowners and property managers must make a decision.
 Tear off the shingles down to the plywood, or go over the top of the existing roofing.
-Roof tear offs are a process of stripping old shingles, flashings and underlayment off a house until roofers are down to the wood decking.
-From there, roofers make any necessary repairs and replace old materials before adding new shingles.
-On the other hand, re-roofing is a simpler process where roofers add a new layer of shingles that covers the existing roof.
+Roof tear-offs are a process of stripping old shingles, flashing, and underlayment off a house until bare wood decking is visible.
+Then roofers make any necessary repairs and replace old plywood before adding new shingles.
+On the other hand, re-roofing or recover, is a simpler process where roofers add a new layer of shingles that covers the existing roof.

 Roof Tear Offs vs Re-Roofing

-Roof tear offs are by far the more economical choice in the long term simply because they’re a brand new roof with updated materials.
-During the tear off process, problems with leaks, mildew and other damage will be repaired because that damage is in full view of the roofer, all but ensuring your roof is ready for the long haul.
+Roof tear-offs are the more economical choice in the long term simply because the brand new roof is installed on a clean, new deck.
+During the tear off process, problems with leaks, mildew and other damage will be repaired because that damage is in full view of the roofer, ensuring your roof is ready for the long haul.

-Arguably the biggest issue with re-roofing is the process makes it virtually impossible for roofers to view problems with the roof because that internal damage remains hidden.
+Arguably the biggest issue with re-roofing is the process makes it impossible for roofers to inspect problems with the roof because that internal damage remains hidden.
 Damage isn’t repaired – just covered up.
-This sets the stage for expensive roofing repairs in the future if there’s mildew or rotted wood, a very common problem for the Pacific Northwest in particular.
-Even if there’s a simple leak somewhere on your roof, it will be much more difficult to locate and fix with a re-roofing job.
+This sets the stage for expensive roofing repairs in the future if there’s mildew or rotted wood, a very common problem for the Pacific Northwest.
+Even with a simple leak on your roof, it will be more difficult to locate and fix with a re-roofing job.

-While re-roofing is less expensive in the short term, this process only exacerbates internal roof damage, such as mildew or rotting wood.
+While re-roofing is less expensive in the short term, the long term cost is high.
+Damages may not be visible.
+Internal roof damage, such as mildew or rotting wood is covered.
 So, when eventual roofing repairs need to be done, roofers will need to tear off both layers of shingles before being able to fix the problem.

 Benefits of Roof Tear Offs

 Boost home value: A new tear-off roof adds more overall value to your home than a roof that has layers of old roofing material under it.
-Because of the new materials and repairs that go into a roof tear off, your home value will grow more than from re-roofing.
+Your home value will grow more than from re-roofing.
 Since this increases the marketability of your home, tear-offs are the best option for you if you’re looking to sell your home a few years.
-In addition, time and time again, we see tear off roofs that are installed on the wood decking directly (and not on top of an older roof) last much longer.
+The longevity of a torn off roof is longer than a recovered roof.

 Combat mold and mildew: In the Pacific Northwest, mildew and water damage can wreak havoc on aging residential and commercial roofs.
-A tear-off roof will ensure that your attic remains properly ventilated to prevent future mold, mildew and internal roof damage that can become very expensive, and very quickly.
+Removing your old roof will ensure that your attic remains properly ventilated to prevent future mold, mildew and internal roof damage that can become very expensive, and very quickly.